SAP/fosstars-rating-core/docs/oss/security/google/tink.md

 The sub-score uses 2 features:

-1. Does it use LGTM checks?
-No
+1. A set of programming languages: C, CPP, JAVA, RUBY, PYTHON, TYPESCRIPT, GO, OTHER
-1. The worst LGTM grade of the project: D
+1. The worst LGTM grade of the project: C

-### FindSecBugs score
+### How a project uses CodeQL

 Score: 0.0, confidence is 10.0 (max), importance is 1.0 (high)